Team

 E-Mail: Katharina.Schmermbeck@uibk.ac.at

-Office hours: by appointment
+Consultation hours: by appointment

 Life and research

 After graduating from high school, Katharina Schmermbeck studied mechanical engineering at the Technical University of Berlin, Germany.
 Through the Erasmus+ exchange programme, she completed part of her bachelor's degree in Perugia, Italy, and gained her first insights into teaching and research at the university as a student assistant.
 Her Master's degree in 'Robotics, Cognition, Intelligence' at the Technical University of Munich covered topics in robotics and machine learning, while her personal focus was on wearable robotics and prosthetics.
-During her master's thesis at the Biorobtics Laboratory of the École Politechnique Fédérale de Lausanne (EPFL), Ms. Schmermbeck developed a robotic hand exoskeleton for the rehabilitation and assistance of stroke patients.
-Building on her practical and theoretical knowledge, she will support the Chair of Production Technology as a university assistant in the doctoral programme in Technical Sciences.
+During her master's thesis at the Biorobtics Laboratory of the École Politechnique Fédérale de Lausanne (EPFL), Ms Schmermbeck developed a robotic hand exoskeleton for the rehabilitation and assistance of stroke patients.
+Building on her practical and theoretical knowledge, she will support the Chair of Production Engineering as a university assistant in the doctoral programme in Technical Sciences.

 Publikationen